Here's how to take your next step towards a great Union College experience.

 - Varicella (chickenpox) vaccines (2 shots) or antibody lab titer proving immunity

 - Hepatitis B series (3 shots) or antibody lab titer proving immunity

-Note: All PDF health forms should be uploaded through on Portal under the "Health Documents" section.
+Note: All PDF health forms should be uploaded through Portal under the "Health Documents" section in the Registration Checklist.

 9. Request official transcript(s) (after high school graduation)

 If you're a graduating high school student, you'll need your official transcripts with graduation date to be mailed to Union College after graduation or at the end of the semester.

 If you are a transfer student, we'll need an unofficial high school transcript with graduation date or a copy of your diploma.
 Additionally you'll need to send official college transcripts from all colleges you attended.